-Active Directory Pentesting and Security is Foundation training to pentest and defends the on-prem active directory environments.
+Active Directory Pentesting and Security is an intermediate training to pentest and defends the on-prem active directory environments.

-Today, most enterprise networks are managed using Windows Active Directory, and a security professional must understand the critical threats to the windows infrastructure.
+Active Directory implementations manage most enterprise networks, and security professionals must understand the critical threats to the Active directory infrastructure.

-Active Directory Pretesting and Security training is designed to provide security engineers to understand, analyze and practice threats and attacks in an Active Directory environment.
+Active Directory Prntesting and Security training is designed to provide security engineers to understand, analyze and practice threats and attacks in an Active Directory environment.
 The course is based on our extensive research in breaking the Windows and AD environments.
-The training is complete beginner-friendly and it comes with an instructor-led course.

 There is a large gap of knowledge that security professionals and administrators often struggle to fill when it comes to AD security.
-We often found misconfigured environments because of skill-gap and understanding the seriousness of attacks.
+We often found misconfigured environments because of poor implementations and complex policies.
 Over the years, we have delivered numerous real-world training’s on AD security to internal engineering teams.

-The Active directory pentesting and security simulates real-world attack and defense scenarios, and we start with a non-admin user account in the domain and work our way up to enterprise admin.
-The focus is on exploiting various overlooked domain features and not just software vulnerabilities.
+The Active directory pentesting and security simulates real-world attack and defence scenarios.
+We start with a non-admin user account in the domain and work our way up to enterprise admin.
+The focus is on exploiting various overlooked domain features, not just software vulnerabilities.

-We cover topics like AD enumeration, tools to use, domain privilege escalation, domain persistence, Kerberos based attacks (Golden ticket, silver ticket and more), ACL issues, SQL server trusts, and bypassing the defences with malware development and C2 servers.
+We cover topics like AD enumeration, automated & manual attacks, domain privilege escalation, domain persistence, Kerberos-based attacks (Golden ticket, silver ticket and more), ACL issues, SQL server trusts, and bypassing the defences with malware development and C2 servers.

 - Active Directory Implementation Overview